Vyrqel/e621-curator/README.md

   hide a deletion underneath it.
 A tag with no export row that resolves as an alias is scanned anyway; one that doesn't has no posts left and is expunged.

+  The deleted sweep (`_purge_deleted_for_tag`) is one page by default, and it only ever purges IDs already held locally — the fetched page is intersected against `seen` and `favorites`, and anything else is ignored.
+Note that `status:deleted` sorts by post ID like every other search, so page 1 shows the newest-*uploaded* deletions, not the most recently deleted.
+On a tag with a long deletion history, an old post deleted yesterday can sit past the page boundary and be missed.
+That's the accepted trade for a cheap opportunistic sweep; expunge is the only caller that walks the full history.

   Queries actually worth scanning are OR-batched (up to 20 per request via e621's `~` syntax), so even a large dirty set costs few calls.
 Queries with new posts become **primed** and get served first.